elandr/md_portfolio/README.md

-# md_portfolio
+# Bioinformatics and molecular dynamics portfolio

-Bioinformatics and molecular dynamics portfolio
+This repository contains examples of my work.